 Planning for BCG began in 2010 with inventory mapping that examined topography, geology, prime farmland soils, existing land use, natural features, open space and recreation, and cultural features.
 A series of regional workshops allowed municipal representatives to prioritize possible functions of the BCG, such as to: preserve plant and animal habitat; enhance water quality; improve air quality; mitigate flooding; manage economic opportunities; promote recreation; foster outdoor education; provide transportation alternatives; buffer the Brandywine from new development; preserve agricultural lands; protect scenic resources; and preserve historic resources.
 The Concept Plan for the greenway, completed in May 2013, is the culmination of efforts of municipal representatives and stakeholders.
-It establishes a vision for the Brandywine Creek that is embraced by the twenty-five participating municipalities.
+It establishes a vision for the Brandywine River that is embraced by the twenty-five participating municipalities.
 The Concept Map highlights a Major Corridor that is both land- and water-based, is generally linear, and varies in width depending upon its locational context.
-The Major Corridor serves to link various components of the greenway that include six Hubs that are primary destination points with multiple functions; eight Destination Points that feature public events or special functions; 18 Gateways that offer orientation portals to the greenway; 26 creek access points; and 230 miles of existing and planned trails.
+The Major Corridor serves to link various components of the greenway that include six Hubs that are primary destination points with multiple functions; eight Destination Points that feature public events or special functions; 18 Gateways that offer orientation portals to the greenway; 26 river access points; and 230 miles of existing and planned trails.

 The Strategic Action Plan, completed in 2014, delineates specific projects to implement within each municipality, outlines entities responsible for each project, and estimates funding required to complete each project.
 The Plan is intended to inspire residents, businesses, volunteers, and others to become involved in planning the future of our communities and our natural, cultural, and recreational resources.